autistic-symposium/searcher-cowswap-py/README.md

 ### "no market maker" spread arbitrage

 > Spread trades are the act of purchasing one security and selling another related security (legs) as a unit.
-Since the CoW protocol is fully permissionless, coincidence of wants guarantees that there is no need for fees to third parts.

 <br>